 Designed for high heat

 Higher temperatures cannot damage carbon steel cooking surface or cause the release of dangerous toxins.
 If you use a non-stick wok with high-temperature cooking, there is a good chance its coating will start to peel off.
 Even worse, it will release toxic chemicals into the air at high temperatures.

 Easy to clean

-Cleaning it is simple, just like all the other others.
+Cleaning it is simple, just like all the others.
 All you need is a sponge, preferably soft, and mild soap.